flinker-app/docsfx/docs/installation.md

 > - 🚨 **App must be installed by a SharePoint administrator!**

-## 1. Add Share App from the App Catalog or AppSource
+## 1. Add Protect app from the App Catalog or AppSource

-You can add the Share App to your site directly through the App Catalog or AppSource link.
+You can add the Protect app to your site directly through the App Catalog or AppSource link.

 ### Option 1: From AppSource

 1. Visit the [AppSource link](https://appsource.microsoft.com/en-us/product/office/WA200007197?src=docs&mktcmpid=docs_installation).
-2. Click on "Get it now" to proceed with adding the Share App to your environment.
+2. Click on "Get it now" to proceed with adding the Protect app to your environment.

 ### Option 2: From the App Catalog

 1. Go to your App Catalog site: `https://yourdomain.sharepoint.com/sites/appcatalog/_layouts/15/appStore.aspx/appDetail/WA200007197`.
 Replace `yourdomain` with your specific domain.

-## 2. Add the Share App
+## 2. Add the Protect app

 1. Click on "Add to Apps site" to start the installation process.